Colonised, Coloniser, Complicit

 It is not to find the right side of history and stand there untouched.

-There may be no untouched place.
+There is no untouched place.

 Colonised.